paxdotdev/pax/README.md

 For example: `self.some_prop` describes "a copy of the data from the attached Rust struct member `self.some_prop`"

 PAXEL expressions are noteworthy in a few ways:
 - Any PAXEL expression must be a pure function of its inputs and must be side-effect free.
-E.g. there's simply no way in the PAXEL language to _set_ a value.
 - As a result of the above, PAXEL expressions may be aggressively cached and recalculated only when inputs change.
 - In spirit, PAXEL expressions act a lot like spreadsheet formulas, bindable to any property in Pax.